— Syrinq —

 — END OF DAWN —

-Home wasn't always necessarily tied to a place, yet it shattered when Syrinq found herself in a spot anew.
+Home wasn't always necessarily tied to a place, yet it shattered when Syrinq found themself in a spot anew.
 Shushing Keme and Nestor, their nonsense somehow tied to the conflict Raptor was involved in years ago.
-Water under the bridge she argued against the two, there were more important matters to attend to than feeling 'betrayed' about supposed 'lies'.
-The knight wasn't one to give into her temper, not anymore, though the only exceptions were superficial stupidities such as this.
+Water under the bridge they argued against the two; There were more important matters to attend to than feeling 'betrayed' about supposed 'lies'.
+The knight wasn't one to give into their temper, not anymore, though the only exceptions were superficial stupidities such as this.
 Telling them both to shut up, they quieted, until the three of them found familiar faces.
 It resulted in more than two folks arguing and not seeing eye to eye.
-Syrinq didn't see the point of it, retreating herself to find her cat.
+Syrinq didn't see the point of it, retreating themself to find their cat.
 When they were nowhere to be found, as well as other familiar folks, it soon became clear not everyone they knew was here.

-Marking the End Of Dawn, Syrinq and her allies had apparently found themselves in a whole new world.
+Marking the End Of Dawn, Syrinq and their allies had apparently found themselves in a whole new world.

 It felt as if they were transported on purpose, which gave the knight an underlying feeling of dread.
 Syrinq was the first to snap, forcing everyone to put all their crap behind and get the fuck along.
 There was something more going on- And they had to find out what exactly.
 A strange world, yet they all had been shoved in a corner.

 Camaderie increasing left and right, Syrinq could relax a teensy, tiny little bit.
 The knight retreated to have sole peace at times, as it all was overwhelming.
-A hurricane was coming she felt, one no one could predict properly.
-Not wanting to disrupt the bonds everyone else was engaging with, Syrinq kept the worries to herself- Rants and curses left in the air, throwing pebbles at a lake.
+A hurricane was coming they felt, one no one could predict properly.
+Not wanting to disrupt the bonds everyone else was engaging with, Syrinq kept the worries to themself- Rants and curses left in the air, throwing pebbles at a lake.
 Unfortunately, sole peace wasn't granted all times- The knight would screech in embarrassment whenever accidentally found by the lone force Torvaldus, having the same idea to retreat.
-Another time, she accidentally hit some worm.
-Taking care of the helpless critter immediately, this Grubby made everything at least a little less daunting- Despite the fact she missed her cat more so.
+Another time, they accidentally hit some worm.
+Taking care of the helpless critter immediately, this Grubby made everything at least a little less daunting- Despite the fact they missed their cat more so.

 Through hardships and willpower, the mortals made it through the End Of Dawn, albeit it felt like mere luck to Syrinq.
-Upon its conclusion, the knight laid on the floor of her workshop, shed in blood, holding tightly onto her cat as she wept tears of relief, listening to Rêve's comforting purrs.
+Upon its conclusion, the knight laid on the floor of their workshop, shed in blood, holding tightly onto their cat as they wept tears of relief, listening to Rêve's comforting purrs.
 At home again, life would slowly return to familiar premises.
-It was thanks to her and Trine's efforts primarily, that water truly was under the bridge.
+It was thanks to their and Trine's efforts primarily, that water truly was under the bridge.
 Everyone, Syrinq not excluded, had changed with the circumstances.

-Despite all the adventures she'd been on, the knight was far from done and living the best of her life.
+Despite all the adventures they'd been on, the knight was far from done and living the best of their life.

 Always looking forward to the next journey, Syrinq felt truly free and right at home.